Leo Nickerson Elementary School: Inauguration & namesake

-Leo Nickerson Elementary School held its first classes for around 225 students on September 1, 1964 following an opening ceremony on June 24 of that same year.
+Leo Nickerson Elementary School held its first classes for around 225 students on September 1, 1964, following an opening ceremony on June 24 of that same year.
 The ceremony featured the laying of the cornerstone by Sylvia Nickerson, the widow of Leo Nickerson, who the school was named after.
 Leo Nickerson was a cub scout leader who had died during a scout outing at Wabamun Lake on July 14, 1961.
 Nickerson drowned during an attempt to save five boys who had become caught in the lake during a sudden storm.
 He saved two of the boys, but he and the three others perished during his attempt to save the remainder.

 Parent Teacher Association

-Leo Nickerson was the first and for some time only school in St. Albert to have a PTA, or Parent Teacher Association.
-The group was formed in 1967, and replaced the Home and School Association, an organization of parents from various schools in St. Albert that was formed in 1964.
-When the Home and School association dissolved, it divided its funds among its schools.
+Leo Nickerson was the first and, for some time, only school in St. Albert to have a parent-teacher association (PTA).
+The PTA was formed in 1967 and replaced the Home and School Association, an organization of parents from various schools in St. Albert that was formed in 1964.
+When the Home and School Association dissolved, it divided its funds among its schools.
 Leo Nickerson used its funds to buy gym equipment.
-The new PTA held meet the teacher nights, science fairs, various demonstrations and campaigns, and purchased supplies for use in the school.
+The new PTA held meet-the-teacher nights, science fairs, various demonstrations and campaigns, and purchased supplies for use in the school.